simonspa/corryvreckan/src/modules/Prealignment/README.md

 **Status**: Functional

 #### Description
-This algorithm performs translational telescope plane alignment.
+This module performs translational telescope plane alignment.

-This initial alignment along the X and Y axes is designed to be performed before the `Alignment` algorithm, which carries out translational and rotational alignment of the planes.
+This initial alignment along the X and Y axes is designed to be performed before the `Alignment` module, which carries out translational and rotational alignment of the planes.
 To not include the DUT in this transaltional alignment, it will need to be masked in the configuration file.

 The required translational shifts in X and Y are calculated for each detector as the mean of the 1D correlation histogram along the axis.